Ainhe/hello-world/README.md

 # hello-world
 It's a try.
-It's not same as main.
+It's not same as main. year?